 Our graduates pursue a range of career opportunities within medical imaging as well as pursue post-graduate education and professional school programs.
 The students have found success both in the employment market as well as in the post-graduate education market.

-For those graduates pursuing a position in medical imaging, 100% have found a position within twelve months of graduation.
-Of the graduates during the previous 5 year period (2009 - 2013): 70% were employed in medical imaging, 14% went on to graduate school, medical school or other professional programs immediately following the program, 14% were lost in follow-up; 2% needed to help with a family business.
+For those graduates pursuing a position in medical imaging, 100 percent have found a position within twelve months of graduation.
+Of the graduates during the previous 5 year period (2009 - 2013): 70 percent were employed in medical imaging, 14 percent went on to graduate school, medical school or other professional programs immediately following the program, 14 percent were lost in follow-up; 2 percent needed to help with a family business.
 The percentages change when we review positions many years out from graduation as more return for additional education and others complete their education and return to the employment market.

 The BS degree program provides the rigor expected at The University of North Carolina at Chapel Hill in addition to providing the foundation for a health professions career.
 Given the nature of the program, our admissions process is designed to carefully seek candidates who are academically prepared as well as those having a keen sense of responsibility, maturity, and commitment toward their education.
 That being said, we would anticipate some attrition due to academic difficulties and life situations that may preclude the individual from fulfilling all the requirements and expectations of the program.